-B. Listen to someone talking about common gestures easily misunderstood in different cultures.
+D. Listen to someone talking about common gestures easily misunderstood in different cultures.
 Write the country where this might happen in the table below (the first one is done for you).

 "V" in Australia and England

 Displaying your palms in

 Thumbs-up in

 Beckoning by curling your index finger in

+Patting on the head in

+One-handed giving in